vacp2p/rfc/content/docs/rfcs/51/README.md

 - `-1` divided by `-0.01` equals ~`99.5`
 - Shard 6 has the priority value 99.5

-## Content Topics Format For Autosharding
+## Content Topics Format for Autosharding
 Content topics MUST follow the format in [23/WAKU2-TOPICS](https://rfc.vac.dev/spec/23/#content-topic-format).
 In addition, 2 prefixes MAY be added to content topics.
 Generation & bias.